Bad Elf Flex: Charging the Bad Elf Flex

 Alert

 We recommend using the Mini-B USB cable and wall wart power adapter linked above.
-However, if you choose to use your own charger and cable, we recommend they support at least 18W of power output for optimal charging times, with a minimum of 10W.
+However, if you choose to use your own charger and cable, we recommend they support 18W of power output for optimal charging times.
+Do not use a power adapter with an output of below 10W.

 Left LED: Power Status Chart